 August 16, 2021

 The peeps in the seat around me were having as much fun as I was.
 Steve to my right is a true drum corps fan, in his seat for the entire day all the three days.
-Mark and Laurie in front of me are enthusiastic supporters of the Blue Stars.
-Son Kevin performed a flawless show.
-I was completely overwhelmed when the parents, held each other for a prolonged and tight embrace after the show.
-It was Kevin’s age-out year, and they were so proud.
+Parents Mark and Laurie in front of me are enthusiastic supporters of the Blue Stars.
+Their son Kevin performed a flawless show as a guard member.
+I was completely overwhelmed when the parents held each other for a prolonged and tight embrace after the show.
+It was Kevin’s age-out year and they were so proud.
 No dry eyes on that one.
 Again, love and family are the underlying pillars of drum corps.

 Stepping down off my soapbox, I will conclude here that it was an amazing season of drum corps for those who showed up.
 Dan Potter, DCI MC on the field said to each of the age-out groups, “Thank you for showing up.
 Your courage and dedication made it all possible, inspiring others to come out and bring us back to live performances.”
 That is the essence of it.
-It is the kids who inspire us, giving me great hope for a better future for DCI and for all of us.
+It is the kids who inspire me, giving me great hope for a better future for DCI and for all of us.
+I am grateful for the hard work and dedication of the adults in the activity, too.
+DCI and the corps leaders are to be commended for making the 2021 season safe and successful for everyone.
+Oh, how much I missed this in 2020.
+How grateful I am to have a full two weeks of spontaneous vestigial responses, perked ears, goose bumps, hair raising on my deck and that sudden flush of the ocular orbs.
 I will leave it there for now and say, “Happy Trails.”
-And, if you see a little gray-haired lady in an orange cap and sneakers, slightly bent forward, carrying hiking poles, tell her I said Hi.
+If you see a little gray-haired lady in an orange cap and sneakers, slightly bent forward, carrying hiking poles, tell her I said Hi.